-The Education Division provides teaching and training in this integrative approach to psychiatry for clinicians at all levels of professional development—medical students, residents, fellows, faculty, and the practitioners in the surrounding community.
+Our education team provides teaching and training in this integrative approach to psychiatry for clinicians at all levels of professional development—medical students, residents, fellows, faculty, and the practitioners in the surrounding community.

-Adam Brenner, M.D., directs the Adult Psychiatry Residency.
+Adam Brenner, M.D., directs the Adult Psychiatry Residency Program.
 Dr. Brenner serves on the Dallas County Behavioral Health Leadership Team and on the board of Mental Health America of Greater Dallas.
 Dr. Brenner is also on the faculty of the Dallas Psychoanalytic Center and Assistant Head of the Education Department of the American Psychoanalytic Association.

 Involvement in Education and Training